 The outcome was even better than I expected.
 The curated share achieved the highest number of shares to date on ISA’s Facebook page:

 - Organic reach of nearly 30,000 (The majority of people who saw this posts were not followers of the page.
 Many became new followers.)

 - 231 likes

 The proof is in the net new likes or followers for ISA’s Facebook page, which spiked dramatically on the day the curated video was shared.

 Though Facebook’s deployment of a filtering algorithm has been widely disparaged in social media marketing communities, it does certainly appear to show a correlation with member response to a post.
 That’s why you should closely monitor the reaction of your community to curated content.
 In this case, Facebook metrics are loud and clear: Do more like this!
 As a result of this experiment with a third-party animated GIF, I opted to create a short technical animation illustrating a Doppler flowmeter to accompany an upcoming promotion for an ISA book on industrial flow measurement.
-If you are interested in creating similar technical animations like this for your company, look for an upcoming how-to video tutorial.

 For your content marketing program, what percentage of your posts are shares of third-party content?
 Do you think you should increase your content curation?